Nwonyo Fishing Festival

-The Nwonyo Fishing Festival is a festival celebrated by the Ibi people in Taraba State, Nigeria.
-The lake is located 5 kilometres North of Ibi community, it is an annually celebrated festival where Ibi and its neighboring community comes together to fish and re-unite.
-The lake is said to be the largest in west Africa as it run 15 kilometres to the Benue River.
-The name Nwonyo means Hide-out for huge and dangerous aquatic Animals such as Crocodiles, Snakes, Hippopotamus and many more.
+The Nwonyo Fishing Festival is an annual festival celebrated by the Ibi people in Taraba State, Nigeria on a lake located five kilometres North of the Ibi community.
+During the festival, Ibi and its neighboring communities come together to fish and re-unite.
+The lake is said to be the largest in West Africa as it runs 15 kilometres to the Benue River.

 History

-Nwonye Fishing Festival has been in existence for over 90 years and can be traced to its discovery by Buba Wurbo in 1816, he was the same person who founded Ibi community, The name Nwonyo which means Hide-out for huge and dangerous aquatic Animals such as Crocodiles, Snakes, Hippopotamus and many more.
+Nwonye Fishing Festival has been in existence for over 90 years and can be traced to Buba Wurbo in 1816, who founded Ibi community, The name Nwonyo means hide-out for huge and dangerous aquatic animals such as crocodiles, snakes, or hippopotamus.
 It is said that two myths describe the actual meaning of the word Nwonyo.
 The first myth means, “under the locust bean tree;” while the second says, “abode of the snake,” in Jukun language.

-The lake in its early discovery was primarily a source of fishing to the fishing/farming communities until Buda transformed it into a festival where neighboring communities comes once a year to catch fish.
+In the 1810s, the lake was primarily a source of fishing to the fishing/farming communities.
+Buba established a festival where neighboring communities come once a year to catch fish.
 The first public fishing festival was held during the reign of Agbumanu ll from (1903-1915) as the main participant are the Ibi themselves while Wukari and other neighboring communities came as spectators.

-In 1943, the late Mallam Muhammadu Jikan Buba, Chief of Ibi appointed Mallam Muhammadu Sango as the custodian of the lake (Sarkin Ruwa) from (1931-1954), his duty was to secure the lake against any unauthorized fishing and to always declare the commencement of the yearly fishing festival, he patrol the lake regularly with his guards, this is done to allow the fishes grow well prior the next festival.
-As the years goes by, in 1954 the level of participation increased.
+In 1943, the late Mallam Muhammadu Jikan Buba, Chief of Ibi appointed Mallam Muhammadu Sango as the custodian of the lake (Sarkin Ruwa) from (1931-1954), his duty was to secure the lake against any unauthorized fishing and to always declare the commencement of the yearly fishing festival, he patrol the lake regularly with his guards, this is done to allow the fishes grow well prior the next festival. as the years go by, in 1954 the level of participation increased.